Weather: Hot, humid, occasional thunderstorms and rain

 Its rare to find decent apartments blocks near the Waterfront, so you’ll be further out of town (still only 15-20 minutes from centre though).

 Just FYI, the MJC / Batu Kawa area pops up a lot in property listings – but it’s far out of town and plagued with bad traffic so takes ages to get there.
 If that doesn’t phase you there is a lot of accommodation there and its pretty cheap (1,000 MYR per month for an apartment with pool).
 If you are on a scooter, it could work!

 Where to work – Coworking Spaces in Kuching

 220 MYR (£40/$50) per month for a permanent desk

-Internet speed is OK, they have 150Mbps fibre, but they seem to restrict bandwidth per user so everyone has the same amount (about 5/10Mbps) I explained that didn’t make sense, but at the moment they are sticking with it.
+Internet speed is OK, they have 150Mbps fibre, but they seem to restrict bandwidth per user so everyone has the same amount (about 5/10Mbps) I explained that didn’t make a lot of sense, but at the moment they are sticking with it.
+My top tip – ask at reception for your internet speed to be increased.
+They can increase your logins speed with a few clicks on their system.

 If you want to check it out with no obligation, the 1st Thursday of every month is free coworking day.
 If not, a day pass is 15 MYR (£3/$4).
-There’s no 24/7 access, but they unofficially open late until about 10.30pm most nights and you can (apparently) book in advance for them to open on weekends for the same price as a day pass (15 MYR) which isn’t that bad.
+They are officially open 8am until 6pm, but unofficially they open late until about 10pm most nights.

 MaGIC at Borneo744